input-output-hk/cardanodocs.com-archived/_docs/for-contributors/2017-01-01-building-from-source.md

     [nix-shell:~/cardano-sl]$ ./scripts/launch/demo-with-wallet-api.sh

-Then navigate to daedalus repo and run tests with:
+Then navigate to daedalus repo and run tests server with:

     [nix-shell:~/daedalus]$ npm run hot-server

+and in the seperate terminal window run tests:

     [nix-shell:~/daedalus]$ npm run test

 You should see acceptance tests being run for about 5 minutes.
 Note that acceptance tests will be actively be taking window focus until they are finished.
 If it complains about `cardano-node.log` not existing just create it in the path with: